-In addition to the usage set out in the Royal Society's privacy policy, please note that information regarding your application for Newton International Fellowships may be shared with the Department for Science, Innovation and Technology (DSIT) and its Science and Innovation Network (SIN), the British Academy, and the K. C. Wong Education Foundation for data monitoring and scheme evaluation purposes.
+In addition to the usage set out in the Royal Society's privacy policy, please note that information regarding your application for Newton International Fellowships may be shared with the Department for Science, Innovation and Technology (DSIT) and its Science and Technology Network (STN), and the K. C. Wong Education Foundation for data monitoring and scheme evaluation purposes.
 You may also be contacted by selected third parties such as independent evaluators, consultancy groups, and career development organisations.
 If successful, the Royal Society will contact you regarding the administration of your award throughout the course of your funding and after its completion.
-You may also be contacted by the Royal Society, DSIT and its Science and Innovation Network (SIN), the British Academy, and the K. C. Wong Education or an agent acting on their behalf, for reporting and evaluation purposes throughout the course of your funding.
+You may also be contacted by the Royal Society, DSIT and its Science and Technology Network (STN), and the K. C. Wong Education Foundation or an agent acting on their behalf, for reporting and evaluation purposes throughout the course of your funding and after its completion.

-9 Use of generative AI
+9 Use of generative Al